Tryhrdt/MECH3433_Task1/README.md

 * **Wi-Fi Direct** connection with robomaster in AP mode (single robomaster only)
 * **Wi-Fi** connection with the laptop in AP mode (multiple robomasters)

-As we plan to use multiple robomasters together, we should use a laptop as the AP and connect all the robomasters to it.
+~~As we plan to use multiple robomasters together, we should use a laptop as the AP and connect all the robomasters to it.~~

+**Robomaster S1 DOES NOT SUPPORT PYTHON SDK**